 What is a bad credit score for mortgage?

 In Canada, credit scores can range from 300 to 900 points.
 The following table demonstrates the range of credit scores.

 While most Canadians aim for a good credit score or higher, Canadian banks set the expectation that future homeowners must have the “ideal” credit to qualify for a mortgage or loan.
 These large-scale banks usually grant loans to those who have an “optimal” credit score, from 660-900 points, but even if you meet the minimum requirement, you may find it challenging to secure a loan from a bank.
 While this may be the case, you still have options that may work for your situation.

 As long as you own your home, Alpine Credits can help.
-Alpine Credits offers more flexibility with credit score requirements, easing any stresses you may have about acquiring a loan.
+We offer more flexibility with credit score requirements, easing any stresses you may have about acquiring a loan.

 At Alpine Credits, you will hear back from us within 24 hours of your application.
 Even with bad credit, the team at Alpine Credits will try to offer instant loan approvals.

 For many Canadians, the credit ranking system may not be a true reflection of their spending habits or how well they may be able to service their debt obligations.
 Factors such as being self-employed or simply avoiding the use of credit cards can affect a borrower’s chance of approval with a bank.
 Unlike the banks, Alpine Credits only considers one factor when assessing your loan application: the difference between your house value and the outstanding balance on your existing mortgage, which totals up to your home equity.

 Most lenders will deliberate your income when considering your loan application.
 At Alpine Credits, there is consideration for a borrower’s ability to make the regular loan payments but we like to get the whole picture to understand your situation rather than just plug numbers into a calculator and see if it equals an approval.
 The loan is all about the equity value in your home, and as home prices continue to rise, you may be able to borrow more money than you anticipated.